Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 }

-Bots that interact with databases or external APIs without rate limiting are trivially easy to abuse.
-Someone writes a loop that sends your bot 500 requests per second, your database gets hammered, your hosting gets flagged, or your third-party API quota gets burned through.
+A Telegram bot with no rate limiting is trivially easy to abuse.
+Someone writes a five-line script that sends your bot a thousand messages per minute.
+Your database gets hammered, your hosting gets rate-limited or suspended, your API quota with third-party services gets burned through, and legitimate users can't use the bot while the attack is happening.

 $stmt = $db->prepare(